Ton-up Stokes And Foakes Add To South Africas Agony In Second Test - UrduPoint

 But he fell soon afterwards when a leading edge off Rabada was well caught by the back-pedalling Elgar at mid-off.

-England, however, were now 320-6, having recovered well in this match after a loss at Lord's that represented their first defeat after four successive wins under the new leadership duo of Stokes and coach Brendon McCullum.
+England, however, were still well-placed at 320-6, having recovered well in this match after a loss at Lord's that represented their first defeat after a run of four successive wins under the new leadership duo of Stokes and coach Brendon McCullum.

 And for all the talk of a new 'Bazball' aggressive style, the 31-year-old Stokes's well-paced innings -- his 12th hundred in 85 Tests and fourth against South Africa -- was also a triumph of largely orthodox batting.

-Foakes completed a hundred of his own when he late cut Nortje for a ninth four in 206 balls faced.
+Foakes then added to the Proteas' woes by going to his second hundred in 16 Tests when the 29-year-old late cut fast bowler Nortje for a ninth four in 206 balls faced.

-England's tailenders then chipped in with some extravagant shots before Stokes called a halt.
+It was all a far cry from a morning session where Nortje, the pick of the Proteas' attack with 3-82 in 20 overs, produced two rapid and accurate deliveries to clean up overnight batsmen Jonny Bairstow (49) and Zak Crawley (38).